Extraordinary Measures

 When Civil Authority Uses Criminal Force

-ICE, like the IRS and OSHA, is legally a civil administrative agency.
-Immigration violations are generally civil matters, and for most of U.S. history immigration enforcement resembled other regulatory systems—paperwork-driven, court-based, and focused on determining status and carrying out removal after civil hearings.
-Arrests and detention were limited, and enforcement relied primarily on notice, compliance, and judicial oversight rather than force.
+Immigration violations are generally civil matters, and for most of U.S. history immigration enforcement functioned much like other regulatory systems: paperwork-driven, court-based, and focused on determining legal status through civil proceedings.
+Removal, when it occurred, followed administrative hearings and judicial review rather than arrest and detention-led enforcement.

 The result is an agency that enforces civil law through police-style coercion, routinely depriving people of liberty without the safeguards that normally accompany criminal enforcement, making ICE an outlier among administrative agencies.